rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ## Further development ideas

-The thing I like about photo development is that I can circle back to my edits whenever I feel like doing it.
+The thing I like about developing photos is that I can circle back to my edits whenever I feel like doing it.
 I may be tempted to try the following in the future:

 Crop the right side of the photo.
-: There's more negative space between the clouds and mountains on the right than on the left.
+: There's more negative space between the clouds and mountains on the right side than on the left side.

 Make the foreground less prominent
 : The most interesting things in this photo are the mountains and the clouds.
 Foreground could be blurred a bit or made less contrasty.